Graduate Student Resources

 Withdrawal from Graduation

-A student who has applied for graduation in the current semester and needs to delay degree completion should complete and submit the Graduation Application Withdrawal Request to the Graduate Support Office as soon as possible before the end of the current semester.
-This action removes the student's name from the official graduation list and the student will not be certified for the final degree in that semester.
-Once withdrawn, the student must re-apply for graduation for the next term.
+A student who has applied for graduation but needs to delay degree completion should complete and submit the Graduation Application Withdrawal Request to the Graduate Support Office as soon as possible before the end of the current semester.
+This action removes the student's name from the official graduation list and the student will not be certified for their degree in that semester.
+Once you withdraw, you will need to formally reapply for graduation in the next semester (or whichever semester you intend to complete all degree requirements).

 Graduation Application Withdrawal Form